gitfrid/CzechFOI-DRATE-NOBIAS/README.md

 The results suggest **no meaningfull reduction in mortality hazard** following vaccination in AG70.
 While the main effect (`vaccinated`) is not statistically significant, the direction aligns with a modest protective signal.
 The `vaccinated_time` covariate shows a statistically significant (though clinically minimal) decreasing hazard over time post-vaccination.

-This supports that, even under real-world observational data, the model remains robust and interpretable without introducing artifacts, using the same penalizer.

 _________________________________________